cloud-sniper/cloud-sniper/README.md

 - EKOLABS - EKOPARTY 2019

 ## Code of Conduct
 This project adheres to the Linux Foundation [Code of Conduct](https://events.linuxfoundation.org/about/code-of-conduct/) available on the event page.
-By participating, you are expected to honor this code.Ways you can contribute:
+By participating, you are expected to honor this code.
+Ways you can contribute:
 - Report potential bugs
 - Request a feature
 - Join our community